Ask AI

 • Inputs:

-• Result: The action will output 18.
-This means you need 18 boxes to pack all 17.3 items.
+• Result: The function will output 13.
+This means you need 13 boxes to hold all your items, even though the last box will not be full.

 • Inputs: